MansMeg/IntroML/README.md

 To pass, you should pass all assignments and the mini-project.

 To get the grade VG on the course, a total of 6 or more VG points is needed.
 Each assignment has an additional task to complete to get VG on the assignment (and one VG-point).
 If the final mini-project gets VG, the students are awarded 2 VG points for the mini-project.
+VG-points will only be awarded on the first deadline of the assignment.

+Note that aiming for VG might mean that you need to put in more hours than the expected 20h per week.

+be more clear about VG is probably going to mean that you need to do more if you are not very skilled.

 ## Course Literature and Video Material